DataDog/datadog-agent/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 * What inspired you to submit this pull request?
-* Link any related GitHub issues here.
+* Link any related GitHub issues or PRs here.
 -->

 ### Additional Notes